 - Familiarize yourself with the Zoom app and other relevant software you’re going to use during the presentation.

 - Close unnecessary browsers, applications, or software before the presentation.
 Turn off your laptop or desktop notifications.
 The goal is to optimize and speed up the device to have a smooth presentation.

-- Prepare a PDF version of your presentation and have an extra copy of your presenter notes in case of technical mishaps with your slides.
+- Prepare a PDF version of your presentation slides and have an extra copy of your presenter notes in case of technical mishaps with your slides.
 It also makes sense to have a short link to your presentation that you can share with the audience.

 6. Rehearse your presentation